darknesswind/NutCracker/README.md

 ## PS:
 This program work `only` on `standard` squirrel nut file.
-Please note that squirrel is an open source script language, the user can modify the compiler result in there want.
+Please note that squirrel is an open source script language, the user can modify the compiler result in their want.
 The modify may include but not only: encrypt the string and bytecode, add a custom op code, ... ect.

 ## PS2: